Tessys method: Concept

 With the Tessys method, the surgeon removes the herniated portions of the disc using posterior lateral endoscopic access.
 This surgical method for spinal disc herniations is especially gentle for the patient.
 During the procedure, the patient is positioned either in the lateral or prone position, and local anesthetic is administered, usually in combination with sedation.
 The patient remains responsive, and typically general anesthesia is not necessary.
 The surgeon removes the herniated disc tissue through an access tube of mere millimeters via the intervertebral foramen.
 With special instruments, the surgeon progressively and gently dilates to access the disc without disrupting the surrounding muscles or conjunctive tissue.

 History

-The first blind transforaminal disectomy was done by Parvis Kambin in 1973 with Craig's canula's.
+The first blind transforaminal discectomy was done by Parvis Kambin in 1973 with Craig's canula's.